semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

     cache store --key $KEY --path cache_dir

-If the given `$KEY` value already exists in the cache, the `cache store` command will not update the contents of the `cache_dir` directory.
+If the given `$KEY` value already exists in the cache of the current Semaphore 2.0 project, the `cache store` command *will not update* the contents of the `cache_dir` directory.

 You can restore the directory that is saved in the `KEY` environment variable along with its contents as follows: